lasernoises/egrikor/README.md

 [fluorine](https://github.com/lasernoises/fluorine), a reactivity library.
 I've also been working on various other experiments, which aren't public as of writing this.

+I also made some [YouTube videos](https://www.youtube.com/@florianplattner2993/videos) back when I was working on this.

 ## Design

 The exact design changed a lot while I was working on this.